Skip to main content

 Secretary

 Fikile Sithole is the Secretary General of the South African Society for History Teaching (SASHT).
 As a dedicated History teacher, Fikile is passionate about shaping the future of History education at both school and university levels.
-Currently pursuing a PhD in History Education at Rhodes University, Fikile's research focuses on decolonizing the History curriculum, indigenization, and compulsion
+Currently pursuing a PhD in History Education at Rhodes University, Fikile's research focuses on decolonizing the History curriculum, indigenization, and compulsion.

 Get in Touch with Us